 You should set the following for the Machine Agent to monitor containers running on the server.
 See Deploy Using Containers.

 - Server Visibility Enabled – Enable Server Visibility

 - Docker Enabled – Enable Docker Visibility

-- Volume Mounts – Specify:
+- Volume Mounts – Specify the following: